fstolz/Cookie-Scheduler/README.md

 # TO DO:
 - react to background events
   - go through list of closed tabs
-  - compare each tab's url to stored settings
+  - get stored settings for each tab's url
   - delete cookies if needed